 The UCLA Investment Company is led by a president and chief investment officer and is governed by a 9-member board, including volunteers with deep knowledge of the investment industry, finance and business who are appointed by The UCLA Foundation Board of Directors.
 Three members serve on the company’s board by virtue of their positions: the campus’s chief financial officer, the chair of The UCLA Foundation Board of Directors, and the company’s president and chief investment officer.
 The company follows investment policies approved by The UCLA Foundation which are consistent with campus priorities.
 The company is overseen by The UCLA Foundation Board of Directors.

-As of June 30, 2016, the total UCLA endowment was estimated at $3.33 billion.
-That is the combined value of endowments managed separately by The UCLA Foundation ($1.6 billion) and the UC Board of Regents ($1.73 billion).
-The UCLA Foundation also manages endowments and funds for other UCLA-related entities, such as the UCLA Alumni Association, UCLA’s Jonsson Comprehensive Cancer Center and the Hammer Museum, for total of $1.8 billion assets under management.
+As of June 30, 2016, the total UCLA endowment was estimated at $3.53 billion.
+That is the combined value of endowments managed separately by The UCLA Foundation ($1.8 billion) and the UC Board of Regents ($1.73 billion).
+The UCLA Foundation’s endowment includes funds managed for other UCLA-related entities, such as the UCLA Alumni Association, UCLA’s Jonsson Comprehensive Cancer Center and the Hammer Museum.

 The purpose of the endowment is to support the educational mission of UCLA by providing a reliable source of funds for current and future use.
 The investment policy statement and performance information are available ONLINE.

 The UCLA Foundation promotes philanthropy and manages resources to advance the campus mission of teaching, research and public service.
 Through The Foundation, donors participate in building, sustaining and advancing the university.
 The Foundation receives contributions made by alumni, friends, private foundations and corporations; invests and manages the contributions to protect and enhance their value; and disburses them to UCLA’s many professional schools, academic departments and operating units.